 Releasing the EP Ruff Cuts in the summer of 82, they began gigging around London to good reactions.

 A few months later they released their debut album, Under The Blade which although a pale reflection of their live sound, was accompanied by an infamous appearance on Channel 4 music TV show The Tube and a celebrated performance at the Reading Festival.
 This was enough to attract major label interest from Atlantic.

-Twisted Sister zoomed into the lounge rooms of Britain via a Top Of The Pops appearance singing The Who‘s I Am (I’m Me), with Dee Snider (pictured at right) looking like a second-rate Bette Midler impersonator from hell.
+Twisted Sister zoomed into the lounge rooms of Britain via a Top Of The Pops appearance singing The Who‘s I Am (I’m Me), with Dee Snider (pictured) looking like a second-rate Bette Midler impersonator from hell.